lkanand/bamazon/README.md

 #### Exit

-The manager can select this option to exit out of the program.
+The manager can select `Exit` to leave the program.

 ### bamazonSupervisor.js
-When `bamazonSupervisor.js` runs, it displays a menu screen that prompts the store's supervisor to select one of three options:
+When `bamazonSupervisor.js` runs, it displays a menu screen that prompts the store's supervisor to select one of three actions:

 * View Product Sales by Department
 * Create New Department
 * Exit

-The supervisor can navigate to one of these options using the `↑` and `↓` keys.
+The supervisor can select one of these actions by using the `↑` and `↓` keys.

 #### View Product Sales by Department